Continued from The Linocut Process - Part 1

 How to Make Multi-Color Lino Prints

 Now that we've gone over the basics of making a simple, one-color block print, I'll go over a few techniques for making multi-color linocuts.
 You can use the reduction method or multiple block technique to make prints with more than one color.
 I sometimes use both methods on the same print like on this Lake Tahoe print - A Noble Sheet of Blue Water.
-However, there's also a relatively easy way artists can add a pop of color to a print using a technique called the rainbow roll, also known as a gradient or blended roll.
-I've linked some of my supply and book recommendations below to Amazon so you can take a closer look and some of them are not available at local stores depending on where you live.
-Just so you know, if you end up buying something on Amazon, I'd get a small commission but feel free to shop elsewhere.
+However, there's also a relatively easy way artists can add a pop of color to a print using a technique called the rainbow roll, also known as a gradient or blended roll - I'll explain these various options in detail below.
+I've linked some of my supply and book recommendations below to Amazon and Blick so you can take a closer look and some of them are not available at local stores depending on where you live.
+Just so you know, if you end up buying something on Amazon or Blick, I'd get a small commission since I'm part of their affiliate program, but feel free to shop elsewhere.
 You can find more details about this here.

 Reduction Linocut Print Technique

-One of my favorite linocut techniques is the reduction print method, when you use the same linoleum block to print multiple colors.
-It sort of requires a whole different mindset when making a print so I've broken down all the steps of the reduction print process.
+One of my favorite lino cut techniques is the reduction print method, when you use the same linoleum block to print multiple colors.
+It sort of requires a whole different mindset when making a print so I've broken down all the steps of the reduction print process and teach an online class focusing on this technique.